-"Working with Parameters" below
+"Working with Parameters" on the next page

 Working with Parameters

 You can view the Type, Name, and Value for parameters used in a traffic session.
 The Parameters detail view displays a grid with one record for each cookie or query string used in the traffic session.
 You can also view every traffic record in which the same parameter is used.
 You can access the Parameters detail view from the Traffic and Related Traffic grids.